 The Council has a portfolio of industrial and commercial properties located in various parts of the district.
-The rental income and expenditure associated with the maintenance and servicing of these properties is accounted for in this trading account, which also includes the income and costs associated with the provision of the market and the farmers' market.
+During 2012/13 the rental income and expenditure associated with the maintenance and servicing of these properties was accounted for in this trading account, which also includes the income and costs associated with the provision of the market and the farmers' market.
+From the April 2013 the rental income and expenditure from the investment properties has been accounted for as Financing and Investment Income; and the income and costs associated with the provision of the markets has been shown within the Planning and Development service.

-2012/13 2011/12

-£000 £000
+2013/14 £000 2012/13 £000

-Turnover (3,133) (2,845)
+Turnover 0 (3,133)

-Expenditure 692 935
+Expenditure 0 692

-Surplus (2,441) (1,910)
+Surplus 0 (2,441)